MyNextID/web-signing-infrastructure/id-token-binding.md

-# Binding a PassKey to an ID Token Using OpenID Connect (OIDC)
+# Binding a passkey to an ID Token Using OpenID Connect (OIDC)

 **Version:** 0.2
 **Status:** Draft